-"While there are many reasons to cook with beer, the gleeful culinary abuse of poultry via beer can is a fantastic example of one of the main benefits of beer cooking: beer is an unparalleled meat tenderizer.
-Once you’ve consumed a bird that has recently spent time on a backyard grill propped up with a can of IPA in its haunches, you’ll probably agree: "that molested chicken was delicious!" – It may look silly, ridiculous even, but the way the beer turns your standard chicken into the most delicious chicken you’ve ever had is a thing of beauty.
+"While there are many reasons to cook with beer, the gleeful culinary abuse of poultry via beer can is fantastic example of one of the main benefits of beer cooking: beer is an unparalleled meat tenderizer.
+Once you’ve consumed a bird that has recently spent time on a backyard grill propped up with a can of IPA in its haunches, you’ll probably agree: that molested chicken was delicious!
+It may looks silly, ridiculous even, but the way the beer turns your standard chicken into the most delicious chicken you’ve ever had is a thing of beauty.
 And completely worth the cost of one of your favorite brews to make it happen." – The Beeroness

 - 1 whole chicken

 - 1 can Stone Brewing Enjoy By 7.04.17

 - 1 tablespoon chopped chipotles in adobo

 - 1 tablespoon lime juice

 - 1 teaspoon conrstarch

 - Preheat grill to medium.

 - Make sure the inside of the chicken cavity is empty.
 Sprinkle the chicken liberally with salt on all sides.